LuizeraDev/LuizeraDev/README.md

 ### I'll let you know a little about me 😉

 - 🎓 I’ve discovered the world of technology when I was 16 on my first technical course in **Etec Doutora Ruth Cardoso / São Vicente**.
-- 💼 I’ve looking for a good company to develop my programming abilities.
+- 💼 I’ve been looking for a good company to develop my programming abilities.
 - 🚀 I’m done to travel to everywhere if my services are necessary.
 - 🧠 I’m always looking for self development.
 - 😊 I’m good at leading with pressure.